 - Suede brush

 - Mild perfume-free soap.

-Handle leather bags with clean hands.
+Handle leather products with clean hands.

 Apply a cleaner specifically made for leather.

 Once the exterior surface of your bag is dry, apply a small amount of mild, perfume-free soap to a soft white cloth.
 Rub the cloth over the soiled area gently in a circular motion, then wipe off with another clean, soft, slightly damp cloth so as not to clog the pores of the hide.
-Applying the mild soap one or two times a year should keep your leather handbag clean.
+Applying the mild soap one or two times a year should keep your leather bag clean.

 Moisturize your bag with a leather conditioner to keep it supple.

 Never use a leather conditioner on patent leather, oiled leather, or suede.
 For regular or natural leather, always test the conditioner on a small inconspicuous section, such as under a flap or on the bottom of your bag.